SceneDuGreene/circle_plot/README.md

 ## Exmaple Code
 The code in its entirety will look something like this: <br />
 **NOTICE** that we must first import modules **numpy** and **matplotlib** <br />
-Then we must set up the figure and axes limits: <br />
+Then we must set up the figure and axes limits <br />
+Followed by defining the **CIRLCE** function then we can follow the procedure as shown above in the "Getting Started" Section
 ```Python
 import numpy as np
 import matplotlib.pyplot as plt